-You need 3 or 4 ideas for an AS essay.
+You need 3 to 6 ideas for an A-level essay.
 If the question asks you for similarities and differences, or pros and cons, you should start by giving two or three points for one side and then move on to the other, giving the same number of points if you can.
 This makes the essay clearer to follow.